 Manufacturer’s Warranty

-The remaining Manufacturer’s Warranty generally transfers to the new owner upon the sale of the used vehicle.
-However, the specific terms and conditions of coverage can vary among manufacturers; therefore, the buyer needs to review the warranty documentation and understand the scope of coverage and any applicable limitations.
+Though manufacturer warranties often transfer to subsequent owners, these transferred warranties provide different legal protections than new warranties issued at the time of sale.
+The specific terms and conditions of coverage can vary among manufacturers; therefore, the buyer needs to review the warranty documentation and understand the scope of coverage and any applicable limitations.

 Key elements of a Manufacturer’s Warranty can include: